emlun/netcruncher/README.md

 If you pass the script the `-N|--dry-run` option, it will output what it would do, but not change any files.
-By default, the script aborts if any of the output files already exist.
+By default, the script aborts if the output directory.
 This can be overriden with `-F|--force`.
 The script also accepts some other options that control what it will do, these are undocumented but the script source code should suffice as description of what they do.

 Now we're ready to get crunching!
 Fire up MATLAB or Octave and run the